Do you have a weekly planning routine? If not, or if you need some fresh inspiration, then this post is for you!

 If it’s something that I need to move forward, I will go ahead and write it on my master to-do list for the new week.

-If it’s a task that I keep re-writing every week hoping I can get to it, then I move it to a post-it note that I keep in my bullet journal.
-This is my someday/maybe list.
+If it’s a task that I keep re-writing every week hoping I can get to it, then I move it to my Trello board as a someday/maybe item.
 Most of the time these are tasks that I wish I could get to, but life is just too full to take on the project, so it keeps getting put off.
 It is a task that I want to eventually get to and not forget – hence why I keep re-writing it – but now is just not a good time.
-I will put it on my post-it note and keep it as a traveling list within my journal.
+I will put it on my Trello board list and keep it there until I can act on it.

 If it’s a task that I wrote in that just needs to be let go because it’s not all that important, I will just strike through it and move on.
 These are usually idealistic/duty type tasks that I make into a big deal that aren’t.
 If I’m not getting to it, then it’s probably something that needs to be let go.

-The master to-do list is strictly for tasks that aren’t tied to a specific day.
+The weekly master to-do list is strictly for tasks that aren’t necessarily tied to a specific day or time.
 This list consists of my next actions for on-going projects like ministry work, cleaning, and anything else that doesn’t necessarily have to be done on a specific day at a specific time.

-During this time, I start making arrangements for what is coming up that week.
+As I review my master calendar, I start making arrangements for what is coming up that week.
 I send invites to my husband for the nights he needs to pick a child up from an extracurricular.
-I arrange childcare for my mid-day appointments that I need to be childless at, etc.
+I arrange childcare for my mid-day appointments that I need to be childless at.
+I add a food prep item to my to-do list for when I need to make a lunch to go, etc.

 I go ahead and get as much ready and squared away as I possibly can.
 This way I won’t have to remember to do it the day before and run the risk of waiting too late to find childcare.